 Long Press for More Options

-When using control center in the latest iOS, some items like Personal Hotspot, AirDrop, AirPlay, Night Shift, and others are in submenus within Control Center.
+When using control center in the latest iOS, some things like WiFi, Bluetooth, Personal Hotspot, AirDrop, AirPlay, Night Shift, and others are in submenus within Control Center.

-To access these submenus, deep press (or press and hold) on a Control Center card to see these additional options.
+To access your flashlight intensity and these other submenus, long press (or press and hold) on a Control Center card to see these additional options.

 On iPhone 6s and later, press deeply to see more controls.
 For an iPhone 6 or earlier, iPad, or iPod touch, press and hold to see more controls.

 What Do You Do When An Item In Control Center Doesn’t Work?

 If one or more of the buttons in Control Center doesn’t work when you tap it, delete and reinstall those items.